U-M launches Difficult Dialogues Meet the Moment Initiative

 The first fall offering is a national webinar called “Meeting the Moment: Workshop Series on Skills and Resources for Challenging Conversations on Campus,” put on by U-M Difficult Dialogues and DDNRC on September 27 from 2:00 - 3:30 p.m.
 It will focus on developing some of the core skills in dialogue across difference—deep listening and communication opportunities.
 Senior assistant dean Kelly Maxwell (LSA) and IGR associate director Roger Fisher will lead the session.

-Other opportunities include:
+Upcoming webinar opportunities include:

-Difficult Dialogues is also offering free one-hour coaching sessions to support U-M faculty and staff who are planning to host events or engage in critical conversations in their courses.
+Difficult Dialogues also is offering free one-hour coaching sessions to support U-M faculty and staff who are planning to host events or engage in critical conversations in their courses.
 The coaching sessions will be available for recommended pre-planning as well as follow-up.

 Stay up to date with Difficult Dialogues opportunities by subscribing to their newsletter.